RedBedHed/Tetris-2020/ReadMe.md

 # J-Tet

 J-Tet is a simple remake of classic Tetris in the Java programming language.
-J-Tet features its own little engine written and showcases many immutable design patterns.
+J-Tet features its own little engine and showcases many immutable design patterns.

 ![J-Tet](/images/RUNNING.png)